ItzPAX/PhysMemEXE/README.md

 ## How it works

 It works by injecting a set amount (n) of pdptes with page frame numbers ranging from 0 to n and the page size bit set to 1 into our process.
-These pdptes allow us to access all of physical memory as if it was normal virtual memory our process can access
+These pdptes allow us to access all of physical memory as if it was normal virtual memory our process can access.
+So basically all of the available physical memory is mapped into one UM process

 ## Usage